-Author, Year, Program/Trial Name Were the patients unaware of the intervention status of participants?
-Were the trial personnel and clinicians unaware of the intervention status of participants?
-Were outcome assessors unaware of the intervention status of participants?
-Was intervention Were crossovers or contamination minimal such that it would not raise concern for bias?
-Bias arising from departures Comments Norr et al, 2003 177 (REACH- Futures) No information No information Yes No information No information on whether the participants and trained interview ers knew of the intervention status of the mothers.
+9. Were the 10.
+Were the trial 13.
+Were cross- patients unaware personnel and 11.
+Were outcome overs or . of their clinicians unaware assessors unaware 12.
+Was contamination Bias arising Author, Year, intervention of the intervention of the intervention intervention minimal such that from departures Program/Trial status of status of status of fidelity it would not raise from intended Name participants? participants? participants? adequate? concern for bias? interventions?
+Comments Norr et al, 2003 177 (REACH- Futures) No information No information Yes Probably no No information Some concerns No information on whether the participants and trained interviewers knew of the intervention status of the mothers.
 Analysis took into account all baseline differences between the African American and Mexican American mothers and presumably between intervention and control group participants within each racial group.
-Authors noted that downsizing during the program likely affected program delivery to Mexican Americans more than African Americans, because as a group they were recruited into the study later.
-Olds et al, 1986 95 Olds et al, 1994 96 Olds et al, 1997 97 Eckenrode et al, 2000 98 Zielinski et al, 2009 99 (The Elmira Trial) Yes Probably yes No No information Probably yes A few cases of mothers inadvertently revealing that they were visited by a nurse, but the staff gathering the data were told that the 15-year follow up study was designed to assess the long-range effect of prenatal and early childhood services, including home visitations by nurses.
-97 The principal investigators and statisticians had access to the families' treatment assignments.
+Authors noted that downsizing during the program likely affected program delivery to Mexican Americans, because as a group they were recruited into the study later.
+Olds et al, 1986 98 Olds et al, 1994 99 Olds et al, 1997 100 Eckenrode et al, 2000 101 Zielinski et al, 2009 102 (The Elmira Trial) Yes Probably yes No No information Probably yes Some concerns A few cases of mothers inadvertently revealing that they were visited by a nurse, but the staff gathering the data were told that the 15-year followup study was designed to assess the long-range effect of prenatal and early childhood services, including home visitations by nurses.
+100 The principal investigators and statisticians had access to the families' treatment assignments.

-Were the Were the trial Were outcome Were crossovers patients unaware personneland assessors or contamination Bias arising of the clinicians unaware of unaware of the minimal such from Author, Year, intervention the intervention intervention Was intervention that it would not departures Program/Trial status of status of status of fidelity raise concern for from intended Name participants? participants? participants? adequate? bias? interventions?
-Comments Paradis et al, Probably no Probably no No information No information No information Some concerns No discussion of blinding or 2013 178 intervention fidelity.
-(Building Healthy Children) Robling et al, 2016 92 No No Probably yes Probably yes Probably no Usual care received more frequent home visiting services than intervention arm, likely washing out the intervention effect.
+9. Were the 10.
+Were the trial 13.
+Were cross- patients unaware personnel and 11.
+Were outcome overs or of their clinicians unaware assessors unaware 12.
+Was contamination Bias arising Author, Year, intervention of the intervention of the intervention intervention minimal such that from departures Program/Trial status of status of status of fidelity it would not raise from intended Name participants? participants? participants? adequate? concern for bias? interventions?
+Comments Paradis et al, 2013 178 (Building Healthy Children) Probably no Probably no No information No information No information Some concerns No discussion of blinding or intervention fidelity.
+Robling et al, 2016 90 No No Probably yes Probably yes Probably no Some concerns Usual care received more frequent home visiting services than intervention arm, likely washing out the intervention effect.
 Only CATI outcomes were collected by blinded assessors.
 Field assessors were not blinded.
-This is less of an issue for ED visits/hospitalizations than it would be for some of the behavioral outcomes Sadler et al, 2013 91 Probably no Probably no Probably yes Yes No information Low None (Minding the Baby) Siegel et al, 1980 86 No No Yes Probably yes Yes Low None Silovsky et al, 2011 108 Probably no Probably no Probably no Yes No information Low None (SafeCare+) Wagner and Clayton, 1999 179 (PAT: Salinas Valley) Probably no Probably no Yes No Probably yes Does not specify how training accomplished for the parent educators providing the intervention; large variation of education with some with bachelor's degrees and others without.
+This is less of an issue for ED visits/hospitalizations than it would be for some of the behavioral outcomes Sadler et al, 2013 95 Probably no Probably no Probably yes Yes No information Low None (Minding the Baby) Siegel et al, 1980 89 No No Yes Probably yes Yes Low None Silovsky et al, 2011 111 Probably no Probably no Probably no Yes No information Low None (SafeCare+) Wagner and Clayton, 1999 179 (PAT: Salinas Valley) Probably no Probably no Yes No Probably yes Some concerns Does not specify how training accomplished for the parent educators providing the intervention; large variation of education with some with bachelor's degrees and others without.